siraat-ai-academy/azurex4-cert-bootcamp/README.md

 > “Can this be simpler?
 Kinder?
 Clearer?”

 ### • Kasper Madsen
+A warm-hearted Danish **Azure Administrator**, passionate about teaching cloud infrastructure in a calm and clear way.
-A warm Danish Azure Security Specialist.
-He believes labs should feel like discovery — not disaster.
+He believes that **Azure labs should feel like small wins**, not overwhelming hurdles.
+With each step, Kasper brings smiles, structure, and a sense of steady progress to every learner’s journey.

 ### • Sofia Zaymera
-Born in Granada, Spain.
-She blends grace with guidance.
-She brings clarity to complexity and peace to protection.
+Born in Granada, Spain, Sofia is an Azure Admin enthusiast who believes that learning should feel like a breeze — not a burden.
+She brings a unique mix of **grace and technical clarity**, turning tough labs into soft, memorable learning moments.
+Always calm, always helpful, she reminds us:
+> "Even complex cloud tasks can feel like poetry — if taught with peace."

 ---